 Now, here’s a brief comment from a dad who volunteers regularly at his child’s school in Ohio:

 Being a WatchDOG has changed me completely—as a man, as a husband, and as a dad.
 I have much more patience with my own son now as well as other children, and I better understand his academic struggles.
 I also go home every day [after volunteering at the school] in a good mood.

-I believe every dad, uncle, grandpa and father figure should sign up and be involved in this program—or bring WATCH D.O.G.S. to a school in your community if it isn’t there already.
+Every dad, uncle, grandpa and father figure should sign up and be involved in this program—or bring WATCH D.O.G.S. to a school in your community if it isn’t there already.
 There really is something special that happens to dads when they become “heroes of the hallways.”
-You can find out more at fathers.com/watchdogs.
+You can find out more here.

 Maybe you’re reluctant to dive into something with your child—like Mike was at first.
 Maybe you’re a new dad who’s still adjusting to the idea of having kids and how to be a good dad.
 Or a dad who’s settled into a routine with your kids, and it’s all fine, but nothing outstanding for you or for them.

 Try something new with your kids.
 WATCH D.O.G.S. is a great option.
 One dad we know—a single, long-distance dad—found a deeper relationship with his daughter when he just happened to be with her to soothe her after an accident at a hotel swimming pool.
 He called that moment, “The Hug that Changed My Life.”

 A few years back, we were able to interview a committed military dad who was serving our country overseas at the time.
 He gave us this inspiring statement: “My relationship with [my daughter] has helped to define who I am.
 I am a better man because I’m a father.”

 When you take that first step—showing that you’re faithful and reliable in your involvement with your child—it often leads to a breakthrough.
 Your relationship will be changed, and as you become a more engaged father, you’ll also become a better person in significant ways.